rheaacharya77/ETL-Olympics/README.md

 ## Data Schema
 The transformed data is organized into a single `olympics_unified` table.

-**Olympics_unified:** stores detailed information about Olympic athletes, their achievements, and associated data.
+- `Olympics_unified`: It stores detailed information about Olympic athletes, their achievements, and associated data.
 Below is a detailed definition of the table and its schema:

 |Field             | Dtype  | Description                                                     |
 |------------------|--------|-----------------------------------------------------------------|